Weber, New Zealand

-Weber is a hamlet situated 28 km south-east of Dannevirke and 23 km WNW of Herbertville, on the east coast of New Zealand.
+Weber is a hamlet situated 28 km south-east of Dannevirke and 23 km west-northwest of Herbertville, on the east coast of New Zealand.
 Weber was named after the German born surveyor Charles H. Weber (*1830) who died during a surveying project near Woodville in 1886.
 His body was only found three years after his disappearance.

 Weber is just off the former State Highway 52.
-This is a scenic tourist route between Waipukurau and Eketahuna which also runs past the place with the world's longest place name, Taumatawhakatangihangakoauauotamateapokaiwhenuakitanatahu.
+This is a scenic tourist route between Waipukurau and Eketāhuna which also runs past the place with the world's longest place name, Taumatawhakatangihangakoauauotamateapokaiwhenuakitanatahu.
 A short distance from Weber are the Waihi Falls.

 Weber had a cemetery, located approximately 2 km to the west of the settlement.
 It contains around 51 burial plots with just under half of those being aged 13 or under.
 A recent, (2013), memorial to those buried there has been erected alongside the main road into Weber.

 Weber is the exact antipode for the Spanish capital Madrid.